Home

 ## `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

-We have some duplicated code because we’ve specified the asesthetic mapping twice.
+We have some duplicated code because we’ve specified the aesthetic mapping twice.
 We can move this up into the main ggplot function, which will globally set these mappings.
 You can always override them for specific geoms in the geom function call:

-ggplot(data = all_data, mapping = aes(x = Fork.length..cm., y = del15N)) +
+ggplot(data = all_data, mapping = aes(x = svl, y = Ctmax)) +

 geom_point(color = "black") +